Open Campus - 18 Weeks

 Participation Costs

-For SU-Sponsored programs, you will be billed for Seattle University (1) Tuition, (2) Technology Fee, and (3) Program Fee per term abroad.
+For SU-Sponsored programs, you will be billed for (1) Seattle University Tuition, (2) Seattle University Fees, and (3) Program Fee per term abroad.
 These and estimated additional expenses are outlined in the program's detailed Budget Worksheet.
 Students are encouraged to complete the Budget Worksheet and discuss applicable financial aid with Student Financial Services.

 Payment